irods-contrib/metalnx-web/src/metalnx-tools/README.md

 ```

-mvn flyway:clean - clean database (destructiver)
+* mvn flyway:clean - clean database (destructive! clears your database)

-mvn flyway:benchmark - look at existing database to set to a version
+* mvn flyway:benchmark - look at existing database to set to initial version.
+This is not for new databases.

-mvn flyway:migrate - do migration, this is the first command to run from 0 on a clean database
+* mvn flyway:migrate - do migration, this is the first command to run from 0 on a clean database